For honest and ethical appraisals, rely on Kent & Associates Appraisal

-Kent & Associates Appraisal holds itself to the industry standards and guidelines set in place for ethics.
-We can't accept anything less from ourselves.
-Doing orders on contingency fees is never an option.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal professions biggest no-no, because it would tend to make appraisers up the value of homes or properties to increase their fee.
-We set ourselves to a higher standard.
-Other improper practices may be established by state law or professional societies that the appraiser belongs.
+We only perform to the highest ethical standards possible.
+We have a responsibility not to do assignments on contingency fees.
+That is, we don't agree to do an appraisal report and get paid only if the loan closes.
+We don't do assignments on percentage fees.
+That is probably the appraisal professions biggest taboo, because it would invite appraisal fraud since raising the value of the home would raise the fee.
+We don't do that.
+Other improper practices may be established by state law or professional organizations that the appraiser belongs.